-Hockey Canada By-Law 59Penalties for Non-Compliance 59.1) Any Registered Participant who fails to comply with a decision of the Board or the National Appeals Committee acting on behalf of the Board shall be suspended indefinitely from all Hockey Canada activities in accordance with By-Laws 17.4 and
+Hockey Canada By-Law 59Penalties for Non-Compliance

-59.2) Any recourse to the courts of any jurisdiction by, on behalf of, or for the benefit of, any Registered Participant, prior to the exhaustion of all rights, remedies and rights of appeal under the By-Laws, Regulations, Policies or Playing Rules of Hockey Canada, shall be a breach of the Articles, By-Laws, Regulations, Playing Rules or Policies of Hockey Canada, shall result in an automatic and indefinite suspension of such Registered Participant from all games and other activities under the jurisdiction of Hockey Canada.
-Such Registered Participant shall also be liable for all legal costs and disbursements incurred by Hockey Canada in connection with defending and/or responding to such court action.
+- 59.1) Any Registered Participant who fails to comply with a decision of the Board or the National Appeals Committee acting on behalf of the Board shall be suspended indefinitely from all Hockey Canada activities in accordance with By-Laws 17.4 and 32.4. - 59.2) Any recourse to the courts of any jurisdiction by, on behalf of, or for the benefit of, any Registered Participant, prior to the exhaustion of all rights, remedies and rights of appeal under the By-Laws, Regulations, Playing Rules or Policies of Hockey Canada shall result in an automatic and indefinite suspension of such Registered Participant from all games and other activities under the jurisdiction of Hockey Canada.
+Such Registered Participant shall also be liable for all legal costs and disbursements incurred by Hockey Canada in connection with defending and/or responding to such court action. - 59.3 Any Registered Participant who, having exhausted all rights, remedies and rights of appeal within Hockey Canada, proceeds with court action against Hockey Canada or its constituent bodies shall be liable for all legal costs and disbursements incurred by Hockey Canada or its constituent bodies should the courts rule in favour of Hockey Canada or its constituent bodies.

-- 59.3 Any Registered Participant who, having exhausted all rights, remedies and rights of appeal within Hockey Canada, proceeds with court action against Hockey Canada or its constituent bodies shall be liable for all legal costs and disbursements incurred by Hockey Canada or its constituent bodies should the courts rule in favour of Hockey Canada or its constituent bodies. - 59.4) The President may suspend any Registered Participant who fails to pay the costs and disbursements described in this By-Law in a timely manner.
+59.4) The President may suspend any Registered Participant who fails to pay the costs and disbursements described in this By-Law in a timely manner.